karlmatthew/NHL94GameVars/README.md

 NHL94GameVars
 =============

+Big thanks to smozoma for his help, without him this would have been much harder to accomplish!

 PHP class to read the stats out of and NHL94 game state file for use in an online paying community.